christophertcampbell/advent-of-code/2020/README.md

 ## Organization

 I organize most solutions here into multiple files with a package name corresponding to the day (eg: day02).
-I organize common helper files into a common location which all days can import from.
+I organize helper files into a common location which all days can import from.

 Simpler solutions (eg: day01) may be contained in a single Java file for simplicity.